 Target Asset Allocation

 I try to pick asset classes that will provide long-term returns above inflation, distribute income via dividends and interest, and finally offer some historical tendencies to balance each other out.
 I don’t hold commodities futures or gold as they don’t provide any income and I don’t believe they’ll outpace inflation significantly.
-In addition, I am not confident in them enough to know that I will hold them through an extended period of underperformance (i.e. don’t buy what you don’t can’t stick with).
+In addition, I have doubt that I would hold them through an extended period of underperformance (i.e. don’t buy what you don’t can’t stick with).

-Our current ratio is roughly 70% stocks and 30% bonds within our investment strategy of buy, hold, and rebalance.
-With a self-directed portfolio of low-cost funds and low turnover, we minimize management fees, commissions, and taxes.
+Our current target ratio is 70% stocks and 30% bonds within our investment strategy of buy, hold, and rebalance.
+With a self-directed portfolio of low-cost funds and low turnover, we minimize management fees, commissions, and tax drag.

 Actual Asset Allocation and Holdings